What Is an Industrial Hygienist and What Do They Do?

 Workplace hazards

-The Occupational Safety and Health Administration (OSHA) defines a workplace hazard as a “hazardous condition or activity that has the potential to cause harm to workers.”
+The Occupational Safety and Health Administration (OSHA) defines a workplace hazard as “any condition, activity, or source that could, if left uncontrolled, lead to an injury or illness,” [1].

 According to the Occupational Safety and Health Administration (OSHA), a direct work process assessment by a qualified and licensed worker is the most effective way to identify workplace hazards.
 Potential hazards are present in nearly every work environment, and you need to identify and address potential hazards to protect your employees.
 Some common workplace hazards include: